PROJECT ENQUIRY

 Renovations, Extensions & Interior Design in Melbourne - Lilac Constructions

-The renovation brief in Malvern is consistent.
-A beautiful Victorian or Edwardian period home with strong character at the front, an internal layout that no longer suits how families live today, and original services that need updating to current standards.
-A home renovation in Malvern is almost always about preserving and restoring what makes the property valuable at the front while completely rethinking how the home functions through the middle and rear.
-Reconfiguring closed floor plans into open-plan living, restoring original period features where they have been lost over the years, and improving the connection to outdoor space are the changes that consistently deliver the strongest return in the Malvern market.
-Heritage overlay requirements under the Stonnington Planning Scheme apply across significant parts of Malvern and must be understood before any external work is designed or costed.
-Lilac Constructions manages permits and construction under one fixed-price contract.
+The brief for home renovations in Malvern is consistent.
+A beautiful Victorian or Edwardian home has strong character at the front, an internal layout built for a different era, and original services that need updating to current standards.
+Home renovations in Malvern are almost always about preserving and restoring what makes the property valuable at the front while completely rethinking how the home functions through the middle and rear.
+Opening closed floor plans into proper living areas, restoring period detail where it has been lost, and improving the connection to outdoor space are the changes that consistently deliver the strongest value in the Malvern market.
+Heritage Overlay controls under the Stonnington Planning Scheme must be understood before any external work is designed.

 Kitchen Renovations in Malvern